UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

   ...
 Rest of bot startup logs and continuous health reports...
 ```

-The bots is now running!
+The bots are now running!
 Any liquidation event or informative logs will be printed here.
-If all is operating correctly you should be able to liquidate incorrectly collateralized positions and dispute incorrectly liquidated positions.
+If all is operating correctly, you should be able to liquidate incorrectly collateralized positions and dispute incorrectly liquidated positions.

-## 2. Running the bots locally with Docker
+## Running the bots locally with Docker

 Running the bots from your local machine is simple but is not ideal for a long term bot execution as you'll need to keep a terminal running the whole time to keep the bot process alive.
 What would be better is to run the bots within an isolated Docker container that can run in the background on your machine.

 The steps followed here can also be re-produced on a VPS service like Google Cloud Compute Engine, Digital Ocean or AWS EC2 to host your Dockerized bots in the cloud.
 Section 3 of this tutorial will show you how to deploy the bots to GCP.
-It is recommended that you get the bots running within a local docker environment before trying to run them on the cloud.
+It is recommended that you get the bots running within a local Docker environment before trying to run them on the cloud.

 **a) Setting docker up on your local machine**

 To be able to run the bots within a Dockerized environment you need to have Docker set up on your local machine.
-The getting started with Docker is relatively straight forward.
+Getting started with Docker is relatively straight forward.
 See the official docks for [Mac](https://docs.docker.com/docker-for-mac/), [Linux](https://docs.docker.com/engine/install/ubuntu/) or [Windows](https://docs.docker.com/docker-for-windows/install/).

 **b) Creating bot environment configurations**

-In the previous section both the liquidator and disputer bots used the same `.env` configuration file.
-In this section we will create separate configuration files for each bot.
+In the previous section, both the liquidator and disputer bots used the same `.env` configuration file.
+In this section, we will create separate configuration files for each bot.
 These scripts will contain all the settings for a given bot, as well as the starting command used to boot the bot.

-Start by copping the `.env` you created to make two new env files.
+Start by copying the `.env` you created to make two new env files.
 This section assumes you are in the `/core` directory.
 Run the following commands:

 ```bash
 # Copy the contents of the .env and add command to run the liquidator bot.